-Now, initialize the Chat SDK in the app to allow the Chat SDK to respond to changes in the connection status in iOS client apps.
+Now, initialize the Chat SDK in your project to allow the Chat SDK to respond to changes in the connection status in iOS client apps.
 Initialization requires the

-App ID, which can be found in the Sendbird Dashboard.
+App ID, which can be found in Sendbird Dashboard.

 initWithApplicationId:method of a